hady-khann/SCC/README.md

-## 🐳 Docker Commands (`.dkr_bashrc`)
+## 🐳 Docker Commands (`.dkr-bashrc`)

 This module provides convenient shell functions for interacting with Docker and Docker Compose.
-Once SCC is installed, these commands are auto-sourced into your shell from `/etc/scc/.dkr_bashrc`.
+Once SCC is installed, these commands are auto-sourced into your shell from `/etc/scc/.dkr-bashrc`.

 ---